rryam/QuoteKit/README.md

 randomQuote = try await QuoteKit.randomQuote()
 ```

-You can customise the request by adding query parameters like minimum and maximum length of the quote or the tag associated with it.
-You can also get a random quote by a specific author(s).
+You can customize the request by adding query parameters like the minimum and maximum length of the quote or its tag.
+You can also get a random quote from a specific author(s).

 Few examples: